explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 > - The evaluation, from an LLM/NLP standpoint, is perhaps not enough.
 It would be nice to show if the system could do well on some document NLP tasks (like scientific literature?) to begin with.

-There are several well-known NLP problems, beyond argument mining and related techniques already discussed in the paper, which are highly relevant and could form part of the "capability set" required for a tool like the one we have in mind.
-From the computational lingustics literature, datasets like [SciERC](https://aclanthology.org/D18-1360/), [SCIREX](https://aclanthology.org/2020.acl-main.670.pdf) and [Qasper](https://aclanthology.org/2021.naacl-main.365/) (among others) look relevant, and [TAT-QA](https://aclanthology.org/2021.acl-long.254/) in particular looks closely related to some of our natural language tasks.
+There are several well-known NLP problems, beyond argument mining and related techniques already discussed in the paper, which could form part of the "capability set" required for a tool like the one we have in mind.
+From the computational lingustics literature, datasets like [SciERC](https://aclanthology.org/D18-1360/), [SCIREX](https://aclanthology.org/2020.acl-main.670.pdf) and [Qasper](https://aclanthology.org/2021.naacl-main.365/) (among others) have some relevance, and [TAT-QA](https://aclanthology.org/2021.acl-long.254/) in particular looks closely related to some of our natural language tasks.
 We will add some discussion around these to Related Work and consider how some of these challenge problems would become relevant in a more mature tool.

 > Many of the niche details, like Table 1, are perhaps unnecessary for the main paper, when under consideration at an ML venue.